 - North Kensington: This residential district is north of Plyers Mill Road and west of St. Paul Street.
-The area has a rich variety of Victorian and period revival houses dating primarily from the 1890s-1940s. - Kensington Estates: West of Summit Avenue, this residential neighborhood includes small scale houses built largely in the post World War II era. - Ken-Gar: Bounded by Plyers Mill Road and Rock Creek historically African-American community and includes and residences dating from the early 1900s.
+The area has a rich variety of Victorian and period revival houses dating primarily from the 1890s-1940s. - Kensington Estates: West of Summit Avenue, this residential neighborhood includes small scale houses built largely in the post World War II era. - Ken-Gar: Bounded by Plyers Mill Road and Rock Creek Park, Ken-Gar is a historically African-American community and includes community buildings and residences dating from the early 1900s.